jgonzalez-89/vendup-commerce/README.md

 };
 ```

-### Back-End Manual Installation:
+### Back-End Installation:

-It is recomended to install the backend first, make sure you have Python 3.8, Pipenv and a database engine (Posgress recomended)
+It is recomended make sure you have Python 3.8, Pipenv and a database engine (Posgress recomended)

 1. Install the python packages: `$ pipenv install`
 2. Create a .env file based on the .env.example: `$ cp .env.example .env`